Multi-Objective Reinforcement Learning Based on Decomposition: A Taxonomy and Framework: Multi-Objective Optimization Based on Decomposition

 \paragraph{How to generate weights?} Weights can be assigned through different approaches, such as \textbf{uniform} distribution across the objective space \shortcite{das_normal-boundary_2000,blank_generating_2021}, \textbf{randomized} processes, or \textbf{adaptation} based on evolving knowledge during the search \cite{qi_moead_2013,czyzzak_pareto_1998}.
 Weight adaptation strategies can vary, including focusing on underrepresented regions in the estimated PF or predicting potential improvements in the objective space~\shortcite{dubois-lacoste_improving_2011}.
 Pareto simulated annealing (PSA)~\shortcite{czyzzak_pareto_1998}, for instance, exemplifies this adaptation approach, as it adjusts an individual's weights in response to its current evaluation and proximity to non-dominated solutions.
 Formally, for an individual $x$ and its nearest non-dominated neighbor $x'$, PSA modifies the weights attached to the SOP leading to $x$ using:

 with $\delta$ being a constant close to 1, typically $\delta=1.05$.
-This mechanism, encapsulated within the \textit{Adapt} function of MOO/D, empowers the fine-tuning of SOPs to excel at objectives where they already exhibit proficiency.
+This mechanism, encapsulated within the \textit{Adapt} function of MOO/D, allows the fine-tuning of SOPs to excel at objectives where they already exhibit proficiency.
 This, in turn, encourages the SOPs to move away from their neighboring solutions, ultimately enhancing the diversity within the estimated PF.

-\subsection{Reference points}
+\subsection{Reference Points}

-Certain scalarization techniques, like Tchebycheff, depend on the selection of an optimistic or pessimistic point in the objective space to serve as a reference point $z$.
-Analogous to weight vectors, the choice of these reference points holds significant influence over the ultimate performance of the MOO algorithm.
+Certain scalarization techniques, such as Chebyshev, depend on the selection of an optimistic or pessimistic point in the objective space to serve as a reference point $\vec z$.
+Similarly to weight vectors, the choice of these reference points has a significant influence on the final performance of the MOO algorithm.
 The careful determination of these reference points is crucial, as it profoundly impacts the algorithm's ability to approximate the Pareto front effectively.
 Hence, multiple settings for reference points exist.

-\paragraph{Single reference point.} A straightforward approach for setting the reference point is to fix it before commencing the optimization process \shortcite{zhang_moead_2007}.
+\paragraph{Single reference point.} A straightforward approach to setting the reference point is to fix it before commencing the optimization process \shortcite{zhang_moead_2007}.
 In this manner, the reference point remains constant throughout the optimization, allowing for a controlled and deterministic approach.

 \paragraph{Multiple reference points.} Nevertheless, setting the reference point beforehand can sometimes result in suboptimal outcomes for the algorithm.
-For this reason, some studies suggest adapting the reference point dynamically during the course of the search, as exemplified by the work of \shortciteA{liu_adapting_2020}.
+For this reason, some studies suggest dynamic adaptation of the reference point during the search, as exemplified by the work of \shortciteA{liu_adapting_2020}.
 This adaptive approach enables the reference point to evolve and align with the changing characteristics of the Pareto front, potentially improving the quality of the results.